chqiwang/sa-nmt/README.md

 ## Notes
 * Each steps will takes a long time.
 * By default, we use 8 gpu devices when train and predict.
 If you have less then 8 gpus, you should modify the yaml config files.
+* The whole process is not tested, raise an issue or email me if you have problem.